el-bob-o/FFXIAddons-1/DynaDShardHelper/README.md

 Reloads drops from setting file and lots from lots file.

 # Version History
+1.0.6:
+- fixed lots not appearing
+- fixed treasure pool not clearing

 1.0.5:
 - fixed only first chat appearing when there are multiple watched drops
 - fixed adding to wrong lots when names match with multiple watchlist items (e.g "/p { sch" will add player to "sch" and "eschalixir" lots if both are in the watchlist).
 However, "/p { geo" will add to both "geo" and "geode" as I'm matching if it starts the same due to the windower chat issue